 The Remote Terminal Unit (RTU), shall be installed at Substations to acquire analog data and digital data.

-- Digital data include status of isolators, circuit breakers etc. at each Sub-Station under this scope of work and transfer those information to data server at supervisory control center and back-up supervisory control center.
+- Digital data include the status of isolators, circuit breakers, etc. at each Sub-Station under this scope of work and transfer those information to the data server at the supervisory control center and back-up supervisory control center.

 The digital fault recorder records fault data and provides an accurate sequence of events for system disturbances on the electric system.

 A digital fault recorder (DFR), is an IED that records information about power system disturbances.
 It is capable of storing data in a digital format when triggered by conditions detected on the power system.